Tanzania giants Yanga plan bid for Medeama duo Justice Blay and Rashid Nortey

-Tanzania giants Yanga SC are interested in signing Medeama midfield duo, Justice Blay and Rashid Nortey, GHANAsoccernet.com can exclusively report.
+Tanzania giants Yanga SC are interested in signing Medeama midfield duo Justice Blay and Rashid Nortey, GHANAsoccernet.com reports.

 The two Ghanaian superstars have emerged strongly on the radar of the East African country following their impressive run this season.